Exercise 2: Search Agent

 generate a pdf document to be included in your final submission.

-Name your gzipped tar file with your Westmont emailname and "P2" (no spaces);
+your archive creates a folder with your Westmont emailname and "P2" (no spaces);

 for example, someone named Eva Bailey might create a folder called